Spin Supersolidity in Nearly Ideal Easy-axis Triangular Quantum Antiferromagnet Na$_2$BaCo(PO$_4$)$_2$

 {\bf{Introduction}} \\ {Quantum magnets are fertile ground for unconventional quantum phases and phase transitions.} A prominent example is the $S=1/2$ triangular lattice antiferromagnet (TLAF).
 Crucial to the conception of the quantum spin liquid state~\cite{Anderson1973}, its inherent geometric frustration and strong quantum fluctuations give rise to exceedingly rich physics.
 In the presence of an external magnetic field, spin anisotropy, and/or spatial anisotropy, the system exhibits a cornucopia of magnetic orders and phase transitions \cite{Chubukov1991,Collins1997,Starykh2015}.
-In particular, introducing an easy-axis spin exchange anisotropy to the TLAF results in the \emph{spin supersolid}~\cite{Wessel2005,Melko2005,Heidarian2005, Prokofev2005,Heidarian2010,WangF2009,Jiang2009} in zero magnetic field, a state that spontaneously break both lattice translation symmetry and spin rotational symmetry analogous to the supersolid state of Bose atoms.
-Applying a magnetic field along the easy axis drives the system through a sequence of quantum phase transitions by which the spin supersolidity disappears and then reemerges~\cite{Yamamoto2014}, whereas applying the field in the perpendicular direction yields distinct, even richer behaviors~\cite{Yamamoto2019PhaseDiag}.
-The $S=1/2$ easy-axis TLAF therefore constitutes a unique platform for exploring novel quantum phases and quantum phase transitions.
+In particular, introducing an easy-axis spin exchange anisotropy to the TLAF results in the \emph{spin supersolid}~\cite{Wessel2005,Melko2005,Heidarian2005, Prokofev2005,Heidarian2010,WangF2009,Jiang2009} in zero magnetic field.
+Applying a magnetic field along the easy-axis drives the system through a sequence of quantum phase transitions by which the spin supersolidity disappears and then reemerges~\cite{Yamamoto2014}, whereas applying the field in the perpendicular direction yields distinct, even richer behaviors~\cite{Yamamoto2019PhaseDiag}.
+The $S=1/2$ easy-axis TLAF therefore constitutes a special platform for exploring intriguing quantum phases and quantum phase transitions.

-Despite its simple setting, ideal $S=1/2$ TLAF are rarely found in real materials.
-Although TLAFs with higher spin ($S>1/2$) are known \cite{Collins1997}, $S=1/2$ systems with equilateral triangular lattice geometry, such as Ba$_3$CoSb$_2$O$_9$~\cite{Doi2004,Shirata2012, Zhou2012,Susuki2013,Ma2016,Sera2016,Ito2017,Kamiya2018} and Ba$_8$CoNb$_6$O$_{24}$~\cite{Rawl2017,Cui2018}, were synthesized and characterized not until recently.
-The the former shows easy-plane anisotropy~\cite{Yamamoto2015,Kamiya2018}, whereas the latter material is thought to be nearly spin isotropic \cite{Rawl2017,Cui2018,Chen2019TLH}.
-To the best of our knowledge, ideal $S=1/2$ easy-axis TLAFs are yet to be found.